-These initial assignments of students to staff happens this early in the semester, so that the supervisors, together with the IRP tutors, can deliver to their MSc students the compulsory taught module IRP.
+These initial assignments of students to projects happens this early in the semester, so that the supervisors, together with the IPP tutors, can deliver to their MSc students the compulsory taught module IPP.
 However, there is flexibility in changing supervisors in at least two ways.
 First, a member of staff can, if he so chooses, delegate supervising duties to a member of research staff (with the researcher's agreement).
 However, the staff member remains responsible for ensuring that the supervision meets acceptable standards.
 Secondly, a student can also choose to change supervisors, provided he gets agreement from his existing supervisor and the proposed new supervisor.
 If there are problems between a student and supervisor that they can't sort out themselves, then the student can consult with their Personal Tutor (for personal problems).

-This flexibility for changing supervisor remains, until the end of week 6, semester 2, thereby leaving 6 weeks to complete the IRP assignment.
+This flexibility for changing supervisor remains, until timetable (Deadline for changes to projects and supervisors).
 It will not be possible to change supervisor after this time.